okviz/okviz.github.io/_mydocs/www/contributing/content-guidelines.md

     See [Screenshots Best Practices](./screenshots.md) for more information.

-- **Screencasts:**
+- **Animated Images:**
-   If you need to record a quick demonstration of a feature, provide a small MP4 video (no longer than 10 seconds) without audio.
-Do not use GIFs.
+    If you need demonstrate the visual's interactivity or a quick feature, provide a small MP4 video (no longer than 10 seconds) without audio. **Do not use Animated GIFs**.

 - **Other Images:**
    Other images such as diagrams, AI-generated images, can be included as long as you hold the rights to these images.
 However, we reserve the right to remove or reject any images that do not align with our website’s style or for any other reason at our discretion.